 An elitist* subset of photo enthusiasts denigrates smartphone photography.
 Another scoffs at amateurs and hobbyists who drop serious cash on high end cameras, lenses, or software and watermark their images.
 These are likely the same types of people who demonized digital a decade ago and instead worshiped film.

 What does a harmless hashtag on a smartphone photo have to do with a $3,000 camera body or a $1,200 lens?
 Any focus on the tools is foolish.
-Tools means to ends by definition.
+Tools are simply means to ends by definition.